yiisoft/docs/guide/en/concept/events.md

 }
 ```

-First, we are creating an event supplying it with data that may be useful for handlers.
-Then we are dispatching
+First, you create an event supplying it with data that may be useful for handlers.
+Then you dispatch the event.
-the event.

 The event class itself may look like the following: